Orthofix and SeaSpine Announce - GuruFocus.com

-LEWISVILLE, Texas and CARLSBAD, Calif., Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Orthofix ( OFIX), a global medical device company with a spine and orthopedics focus, and SeaSpine ( SPNE), a global medical technology company focused on surgical solutions for the treatment of spinal disorders, today announced that John Bostjancic will serve as Chief Financial Officer (CFO) for the new combined company, effective upon the completion of their pending merger.
+Orthofix (NASDAQ: OFIX), a global medical device company with a spine and orthopedics focus, and SeaSpine (NASDAQ: SPNE), a global medical technology company focused on surgical solutions for the treatment of spinal disorders, today announced that John Bostjancic will serve as Chief Financial Officer (CFO) for the new combined company, effective upon the completion of their pending merger.

 Bostjancic currently serves as the CFO and Chief Operating Officer of SeaSpine, roles he has held since 2015 and 2022 respectively.
 Previously, Bostjancic served as Treasurer and Senior Vice President from 2015 through 2022, and as acting CFO of the SeaSpine business within Integra Life Sciences Holdings Corporation from 2014 through 2015; prior to that, he was the Senior Vice President of Global Supply Chain at Integra.
 Before joining Integra in 1999, he served on the accounting standards team at Merck & Co., Inc., a publicly traded healthcare company.
 Bostjancic began his career at PricewaterhouseCoopers in 1993.
 He holds a B.S. in accounting from the College of New Jersey.